duckietown/book-opmanual-duckiedrone/src/building-start/flight-controller-initialization.md

 Steps:

 1. Download the correct version of Cleanflight Configurator v2.4.0 for your OS from [**this link**](https://github.com/cleanflight/cleanflight-configurator/releases/tag/CLFL_v2.4.0).

+    ```{note}
+    If you're using Ubuntu 22.04 the version above could not start.

+    I that's the case use Cleanflight Configurator v2.6.0 from [here](https://github.com/cleanflight/cleanflight-configurator/releases/tag/CLFL_v2.6.0)
+    ```

 1. Install Cleanflight Configurator on your system